Vertebrata within Metazoa

 - Tail bends downward slightly (barely hypocercal)

-- Living taxa have two distinct dorsal fins, although fossils don't necessarily.
+- Living taxa have two distinct dorsal fins, although fossils don't.

 - Two vertical semicircular canals in the otic capsule.
 (In this and in other respects considered below, lampreys appear to have much in common with the final craniate group.)